iag-geo/concord/README.md

 A [CSV file](/data) for converting data between Australian census & administrative boundaries.

-It allows you to merge data based on different boundaries into a single dataset or report.
+It solves the problem when you need to merge 2 or more datasets that are based on different boundaries (e.g. postcodes & council areas).

 The concordance file is a CSV file for importing into your database or reporting tool.
 A script for importing into Postgres is also provided.

-### Examples
+### Example Use Cases

 - You have sales data by postcode & competitor data by local government area (LGA) and need to determine market share.
-Using the boundary concordances CSV file, you convert the postcode data to LGA and merge both datasets by LGA ID.
+Using the [boundary concordance file](/data), you convert the postcode data to LGA and merge both datasets by LGA ID.
-- You have cancer testing rates by ABS Census 2016 SA2 boundaries and cancer case numbers by LGA and need to determine the rate of disease as a % of tests.
-You use the Concord file to convert the SA2 data to LGA and merge both datasets by LGA ID.
+- You have cancer testing rates by ABS Census 2016 SA2 boundaries and cancer case numbers by LGA and need to determine the rate of disease as a % of testing.
+You use the [file](/data) to convert the SA2 data to LGAs and merge both datasets by LGA ID.

 ### Important

-Using this file comes with the following caveats - read this entire README file to understand the methodology used and it's limitations.
+Using this file comes with the following caveats - read this entire README file to understand the methodology used and it's limitations:

 - Only works with data related to residents, citizens & consumers.
-In other words - industrial, commercial & special use data isn't suited to conversion.
+In other words - industrial, commercial & special use data isn't suited to conversion using the file;
-- The % overlaps between boundaries are a best estimate of how data should be apportioned between 2 boundary sets.
-Your data may have biases in it that mean this approach doesn't return the best result. e.g. looking at the image below - if your postcode 3127 customers were mostly in the Boroondara Council side - the boundary concordance file would incorrectly put 54% of customers in the neighbouring council.
+- The % overlaps between boundaries are a best estimate of how data should be apportioned between 2 boundary sets based on residential address counts.
+Your data may have biases in it that mean this approach doesn't return the best result. e.g. looking at the image below - if your postcode 3127 customers were mostly in the Boroondara Council side - the boundary concordance file would incorrectly put 54% of customers in Whitehorse Council.

 ![pc_vs_lga.png](pc_vs_lga.png "ABS 2016 Postcodes (pink) vs LGAs (blue)")